opencomputeproject/OpenNetworkLinux/onlp/implementors/index.md

 ## ONLP Architecture

 The ONLP Common Application API (collectively defined [here](https://github.com/opencomputeproject/OpenNetworkLinux/tree/ONLPv2/packages/base/any/onlp/src/onlp/module/inc/onlp)) is used by system applications and provides common middleware for each system and is the gateway to your implementation.
-You implementation libraries contain similar, but reduced functionality necessary to support the features needed by the platform and the upper layer software.
+Your implementation libraries contain similar, but reduced, functionality necessary to support the features needed by the platform and the upper layer software.

 ### Platform Shared Libraries